MultiverseLearningProducts/inventory_app_project_v2_mysql/backend/README.md

-# basic_web_server_express_using_MYSQL
+# BACKEND: basic_web_server_express_using_MYSQL

-Simple Web Server used for reference and demonstrations in Week 6/7 of SWE 2.0 curriculum.
-This project uses mySQL as the database query language.
+Backend web server and dev database for this project.
+Database uses mySQL as the database query language, with Sequelize as an ORM.

 Additonally, it uses XAMPP to run the database itself, and uses phpmyadmin to give a GUI to help manage your database.